hantsy/spring-reactive-sample/docs/data-neo4j-rx.md

-Generate a Spring Boot project using [Spring Initializr](https://start.spring.io).
+Generate a Spring Boot project using [Spring Initializr](https://start.spring.io), and make sure the following options are chosen.

 * Project type: Maven
 * Java version : 11